 Paper jams are also an extremely common cause of under-run.
 A paper jam may result from numerous issues, including pieces of paper getting jammed in your printer, something foreign blocking its path, or issues with paper feed, among others.

-If you are having issues with under-run, there are a few things you can do to try and fix the problem.
-First, check your printer settings to make sure that the paper size and type are correct.
-If they are not, try changing them and see if that helps.
+If you are experiencing issues with under-run printing, there are a few steps you can take to try and resolve this.
+Check your printer settings and ensure the paper size and type are appropriate; if not, alter them and see if that helps.

-If you do experience an under-run, don’t panic.
-Simply reload the paper and continue with your job.
-In most cases, the copies will come out just fine.
+If an under-run does occur, don’t panic; simply reload the paper and continue working – in most instances, the copies should turn out just fine!